How to Choose the Perfect Bathtub Faucet for Your Bathroom

 4. Check the Material and Finish

-- Zinc Alloy: Budget-friendly but less durable than brass or stainless steel.
+• Zinc Alloy: Budget-friendly but less durable than brass or stainless steel.

 5. Consider Additional Features

-Modern bathtub faucets offer extra features that enhance functionality and convenience:
+Modern faucets offer extra features for convenience:

 6. Match Your Bathroom Style